TheBrokenPipe/sourcelib/Windows.md

 # Development on Windows without WSL
 > [!IMPORTANT]
 > This is an unofficial guide for doing development work on Windows without WSL.
-It is not endorsed nor supported by course staff, and I am not responsible for any damage caused by follwoing this unofficial guide.
+It is not endorsed nor supported by course staff, and I am not responsible for any damage caused by following this unofficial guide.

 > [!IMPORTANT]
 > Currently, this guide only works for x86-64/AMD64 Windows PCs.
 While you may follow this guide if you are using an ARM64 Windows PC, the last step (flashing code onto your board) will not work due to the lack of ARM64 drivers (see [ARM64 Technical Details](#arm64-technical-details)).
 If you are using an ARM64 Windows device, you may try my unofficial [ARM64 guide](ARM64.md).